|Space Tower Area

 : ... : Space Tower Area

-This route is slighly overhanging with a complete variety pack of climbing along its 180'.A short approach pitch (5.7)leads to a ledge with a bolted station.Pitch 2 starts off with thin face climbing(11-) to a crack that goes from fingers to fists to hands, then switches crack systems where it gets wider(up to #4BD), a bolt is passed before entering the bombay slot and an awkward belay stance at the base of the Maw.(5.11)Pitch 3 goes up the chimney/slot with fingers/face moves past a bolt....[more]
+This route is slighly overhanging with a complete variety pack of climbing along its 180'.A short chossy approach pitch (5.7)leads to a ledge with a bolted station.Pitch 2 starts off with thin face climbing(11-) to a crack that goes from fingers to fists to hands, then switches crack systems where it gets wider(up to #4BD), a bolt is passed before entering the bombay slot and an awkward belay stance in the base of the Maw.(5.11)Pitch 3 goes up the chimney/slot with fingers/face moves past...[more]
 Browse More Classics in UT

 Latest Regional Forum Messages